 Life without a buzz isn’t always exciting, but it doesn’t have to be boring either.
-In fact, for an alcoholic, boredom can be dangerous.
+In fact, for people giving up an addiction, boredom can be dangerous.
 It can lead to another drink or a quick return to old habits.
 In these cases, the mind has stopped looking for ways to relieve boredom and has given into the circumstances instead.
-Here are five practical ways to fight boredom and get back on the track to recovery.
+Here are five practical ways to fight boredom and stay on track to recovery.

 1. Try Something New

 Push yourself to explore new adventures.
 Make new friends.
 If your work bores you, seek a new job or even make a career change.

 Tell friends and family about your boredom.
 They will support you and offer suggestions that you may not have thought of on your own.
 Just engaging others in conversation is better than reaching for the bottle.

 Be creative and unafraid of change.
 Keep an open mind and choose a productive path rather than a destructive one.